 Fourier transform.

-Fourier transform represents the sinusoids that compose the original variations.
+Fourier transform represents the sinusoids that compose the original variation.
 Each sinusoid is defined by a frequency and an amplitude.
-The contribution of each sinusoid to explain the original variations is expressed in absolute or relative power, usually referring to the frequency of the sinusoid or to frequency bands.
+The contribution of each sinusoid to explain the original variation is expressed in absolute or relative power, usually referring to the frequency of the sinusoid or to frequency bands.
 For instance, the contribution of the circadian cycle and of ultradian cycles can be calculated.
 When variations within 24 h time series are analysed by Fourier transform, the fundamental (h0) refers to the average activity during 24 h, harmonic 1 (h1) refers to variations following a 24 h cycle; h2, to a 12 h cycle; h3, to an 8 h cycle; h4 to a 6 h cycle, etc. The main cycle is the circadian one; the activity of an animal can therefore be modelled by its overall activity (mean during 24 h) and the variations around overall activity following a 24 h cycle, in other words into h0 and h1.
 The Fourier-based approximation with thresholding (FBAT) method was developed to compare such models obtained on successive time series (Wagner et al., 2021).
 An alternative to the Fourier transform is the Cosinor method.
 Cosinor and Fourier are analogous in formulation, but differ in operation (see (Chkeir et al., 2019), for a comparison of the two modelling approaches).
 An example of Fourier transform is visualised in Figure 2.

 Degree of functional coupling (DFC).

 The degree of functional coupling is obtained by calculating autocorrelations, then applying Fourier transform to the correlogram, extracting the significant harmonics and calculating the power of each significant harmonics out of the power of all significant harmonics (DFC).
-More specifically, the relative power of the harmonic corresponding to a 24 h cycle expresses how much the variations are due to the circadian cycle: when DFC equals 100%, the variation in activity follows strictly a circadian cycle vs. when DFC equals 0%, the activity not at all depends on the 24 h cycle (Berger et al., 2003).
+More specifically, the relative power of the harmonic corresponding to a 24 h cycle expresses how much the variations are due to the circadian cycle: when DFC equals 100%, the variation in activity follows strictly a circadian cycle vs. when DFC equals 0%, the activity does not at all depend on the 24 h cycle (Berger et al., 2003).

-In theory, data on 24 h only can be used to identify a circadian cycle.
+In theory, data during 24 h only can be used to identify a circadian cycle.
 In practice, activity data usually contains noise, i.e., erratic fluctuations so that more than one day is necessary to identify correctly cyclic components.
 The number of days required depends on the amount of noise vs. cyclic components.

-In general, the activity of an animal peaks several times during the day, e.g., depending on the timing of feeding or milking, whereas the activity stays low during whole night.
+In general, the activity of an animal peaks several times during the day, e.g., depending on the timing of feeding or milking, whereas the activity stays low at night.
 Autocorrelations and Fourier transform hardly take the dissymmetry between day and night activity into account.
 Wavelet methods could be used to overcome this problem (discussed in Wagner et al., 2021).

 Biological meaning